Large Language Model-assisted Autonomous Vehicle Recovery from Immobilization: Introduction

-Although AVs can successfully complete most trips, they still face significant challenges in navigating certain traffic scenarios.
+Although AVs can complete most trips, they still face significant challenges in navigating certain traffic scenarios.
 Factors such as insufficient semantic understanding of surrounding entities and dense interactions at critical spatial locations can cause the decision-making or planning module to fail to generate, or mistakenly filter out, valid solutions, ultimately resulting in immobilization (i.e., becoming stationary or unable to operate normally) ~\cite{bolte2019towards,bogdoll2021description}.
 More critically, when this occurs, they frequently lack effective recovery mechanisms to resume normal operations, as illustrated in Fig. 1.
 Such incidents can cause substantial traffic disruptions and inconvenience for passengers.
 For example, a Waymo robotaxi in California became trapped in a roundabout after failing to generate a feasible exit trajectory.
 The vehicle circled 17 times before being remotely rescued by engineers ~\cite{WaymoRoundabout2024}.
 Passenger intervention is another recovery method.
 For instance, Tesla's Full Self-Driving (FSD) system exits autonomous mode upon detecting operational limits and prompts the driver to take control~\cite{TeslaAutopilot2024}.
 However, these existing methods have notable limitations.
-Replanning-based approaches essentially re-execute the original decision-making or planning algorithms, but with updated perception inputs that differ from those at the time of immobilization.
-If the environment has not changed significantly, or if the AV’s understanding of the scene has not improved, the system still fails to generate an effective solution.
-Remote control requires significant financial and human resources to ensure prompt assistance.
+A remote control requires significant financial and human resources to ensure prompt assistance.
 Passenger intervention, on the other hand, relies on the occupant's ability to drive.
 This leaves elderly, disabled, or non-driving passengers without a viable solution.
 These challenges underscore the need for more robust and inclusive approaches to enhance AV resilience and accessibility.